wellrestedphp/wellrested/docs/source/router.rst

 A router will often contain many routes, and sometimes more than one route will match for a given request.
 When the router looks for a matching route, it performs these checks:

 #.
 If there is a static route with exact match to path, dispatch it.
 #.
-If one prefix route matches the beginning of the path, disptach it.
+If one prefix route matches the beginning of the path, dispatch it.
 #.
 If multiple prefix routes match, dispatch the longest matching prefix route.
 #.
 Inspect each pattern route (template and regular expression) in the order added.
 Dispatch the first route that matches.
 #.
-If no pattern routes match, return a reponse with a ``404 Not Found`` status.
+If no pattern routes match, return a response with a ``404 Not Found`` status.

 Static vs. Prefix
 ~~~~~~~~~~~~~~~~~